mad73923/order-master/README.md

 Run `npm run db` for the dev database server at port 4000.
 Be sure to start a mongod service locally before.

+### Mongod

+Run `npm run dbdaemon` to start the DB daemon.
+The path might have to be adapted.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.